AlanFoster/alanfoster.github.io/src/pages/workshops/jest/more-mocks/index.markdown

 jest.mock("../foo");
 ```

-You can spy on all functions within a module and modify particular behaviors too:
+With the automocking functionality, you can still spy on all functions within a module and modify particular behaviors too:

 ```javascript
 // Although this line appears first,